-It’s vitally important to get plenty of outdoor time during fall and winter months, to guard against lethargy, depression, and a host of other challenges that can set in sitting around one’s home during relatively colder and darker times of the year.
+It’s vitally important to stay active and get plenty of outdoor time during fall and winter months.
+Getting outdoors and guard against lethargy, depression, and a host of other challenges that can set in sitting around one’s home during relatively colder and darker times of the year.

 Needed exercise can come indoors, be it at the gym or through incremental walks around the grocery store or office.
 But it also stays relatively warm enough in this region– with average daytime highs at least above freezing, for the most part — for us to enjoy any number of different outdoor activities.

-Fun activities outside during the autumn and winter months can include leisurely strolls, bike rides, and dog walks, with no one having to be a shut-in for too long in this part of the state.
+Fun activities outside during the autumn and winter months can include leisurely strolls, bike rides, mid day walk and talk meetings and dog walks, with no one having to be a shut-in for too long in this part of the state.
 We can enjoy the great outdoors all year round, within reason of course.
 (Probably best to keep those running shorts in the drawer until at least springtime or whenever a trip to an indoor running track occurs.)

 That said, getting outside is only half the battle for anyone in Southeast Alaska during the fall or winter.

 This is because anyone who ventures outside any place between Skagway and Juneau anytime between the beginning of October and the end of March is going to need something warm, bright, and reflective to wear.
 During the time of year where the sun is only up for six or seven hours, with visibility not great even during those hours, anyone going outside needs to take every precaution they can to be seen.
 Unintentional Injuries can happen in low visibility, with drivers sometimes unable to see people walking by the side of the road or crossing the street.